Inspirational and aspirational models.

 Admitting you don’t know everything about everything in the austere realm of Academia, with its white towers (and moats and gates and dungeons), can be akin to hanging a target on your back saying ‘kick me.’
 Right or wrong (uh, wrong), there is a pecking order.
 Peck!
 Peck!
 Peck!
 Are you a serf, or royalty?
 Or the snake whispering in the king’s ear?
 In academia, kindness can be in short supply while nastiness is normalized, as pointed out in these posts by the Thesis Whisperer (Academic Assholes and the Circle of Niceness), Kelly J. Baker (Cruelty and Kindness in Academia), and K.A.
 Amienne (Abusers and Enablers in Faculty Culture).
 The bottom line?
 The dysfunction is real, and academia can be a scary place to be vulnerable.

 Can growth occur without being vulnerable, or open, to new things?
-And shouldn’t academia, of all places, be a haven for learners of all types?
+For an uplifting read on self growth, read Casey Peterson’s, director of Student Success Programs, post on Growth Mindset.
+Shouldn’t academia, of all places, be a haven for learners of all types?

 In order to be the best teacher I can be, I’m going to swap my pastrami for hummus and have fries on the side.
 If you want your PB&J on a sesame seed bun instead of wheat bread, great!
 Sometimes it’s hard to find the support you need, but know that supports exists.
 Let’s create a culture of change where there’s no place for academic nastiness.
 Support sandwich evolution!